-- Fund leased space for records storage.

-- Respond to records retrieval requests.

-- Electronically index records.

-- Provide records management training.

-- Provide remediation services for damaged inactive records.

-- Maintain sound records management policies.

-- Provide guidance and support to Indian Affairs and Indian Tribes on records.

-- Implement records digitization.
+- Provide remediation services for damaged inactive records. - Maintain sound records management policies. - Provide guidance and support to Indian Affairs and Indian Tribes on records. - Implement records digitization.

-Trust Records (\$13,037,000/54 FTE) - The BTFA will manage trust records including training, guidance, and assistance to BIA, BIE and AS-IA, and, to some extent, the Tribes.
+Trust Records (\$13,292,000/54 FTE) - The BTFA will manage trust records including training, guidance, and assistance to BIA, BIE and AS-IA, and, to some extent, the Tribes.
 This will include the revision of policies and procedures for management of trust records, and the associated training and technical assistance.
 It also will include operation of the AIRR, an underground trust records storage facility in Lenexa, Kansas.
 In addition, TO-TR will develop and obtain approval from the Archivist of the United States for records schedules; develop computer-based records management training; administer the disposition and safeguard of inactive records; retrieve records for authorized users; support the implementation of Interior's eERDMS initiative; and manage/administer all inactive record activities/processes.
 This will include the electronic index of inactive records; assure security safeguards are in place at AIRR; provide remediation services for damaged inactive records; and limit access to inactive records to authorized users only.

-In FY 2021, BTFA is moving toward a modern records management system via the Electronic Records Management Program (ERMP).
+In FY 2021, BTFA moved toward a modern records management system via the Electronic Records Management Program (ERMP).
 The ERMP will digitize and upload paper records into the cloud for storage in compliance with:

-- The President's Management Agenda requiring a move towards digital services and tools. - The NARA Strategic Plan, Goal 3.2, states that by December 31, 2022, NARA will, to the fullest extent possible, no longer accept transfers of permanent or temporary records in analog formats and will accept records only in electronic format and with appropriate metadata. - The Office of Management and Budget/NARA memo M-19-21, Transition Electronic Records. - The Individuals with Disabilities Education Act (IDEA) required all government forms to be electronic and move to digital signatures no later than December, 2020. - The Federal Cloud Computing Strategy also known as CloudSmart Act (10/5/1018). - OMB memorandum M-12-18, dated August 24, 2012 entitled, "Managing Government Records Directive". - The OMB Comprehensive Plan for Reforming the Federal Government and Reducing the Federal Civilian Workforce, M-17-22.
+- The President's Management Agenda requiring a move towards digital services and tools. - The NARA Strategic Plan, Goal 3.2, states that by December 31, 2022, NARA will, to the fullest extent possible, no longer accept transfers of permanent or temporary records in analog formats and will accept records only in electronic format and with appropriate metadata. - The Office of Management and Budget/NARA memo M-19-21, Transition Electronic Records. - The Individuals with Disabilities Education Act (IDEA) required all government forms to be electronic and move to digital signatures no later than December 2020. - The Federal Cloud Computing Strategy also known as CloudSmart Act (10/5/1018). - OMB memorandum M-12-18, dated August 24, 2012 entitled, "Managing Government Records Directive". - The OMB Comprehensive Plan for Reforming the Federal Government and Reducing the Federal Civilian Workforce, M-17-22.
 The guidance proposes that government better leverage technology and improve the underlying business processes.